Previous dayFebruary 6, 2026Next day

 27.9 km---✓ ReviewedUSGS →

-A magnitude 2.3 seismic event took place 70 km ESE of Nikolski, Alaska on February 6, 2026 at 22:44 UTC.
+Seismographs logged a magnitude 2.3 earthquake 70 km ESE of Nikolski, Alaska with origin time 22:44 UTC on February 6, 2026.
 The event originated approximately 27.9 km below the surface, classifying it as shallow crustal.
-The epicenter is at 52.781°, -167.848°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 52.781°N, -167.848°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-06